zvictor/ArgueJS/README.md

 ### typeof

-Util function that gives us the String representation of the type of a given object.
+Method that gives us the String representation of the type of a given object.

 Consider the following example, using the native `typeof` method: